Overlanding West Africa Terms & Conditions

 If you book onto one of our trips less than 12 weeks before departure then we must receive full payment to secure your place on the specified trip/s.

 Please note that if you pay us via bank transfer, we must receive the amount we specify into our account after any transfer fees are paid.
-If paying via PayPal, we require you to add on 4% of the amount we specify to cover the fees that PayPal charge us.
+If paying via PayPal, again we MUST end up with the amount in our account that we have requested.
+PayPal do have particularly high fees so almost certainly it will be cheaper to pay via bank transfer.

 It is your responsibility to arrange suitable adventure travel insurance for the duration of the trip with benefits that cover personal accident, medical expenses, repatriation and loss and damage to personal effects (amongst other things).
 We strongly advise you purchase a policy with the highest level of medical and repatriation cover as possible.
 In the event that you do not have suitable travel insurance you will not be allowed to join the trip.